mattermost/docs/source/incident-collaboration/getting-started.rst

 Getting Started
 ===============

-Mattermost Playbooks is included in the Mattermost Cloud workspace, enabled by default, and upgraded automatically.
+Mattermost Incident Collaboration is included in the Mattermost Cloud workspace, enabled by default, and upgraded automatically.

 *For self-managed deployments*